input-output-hk/essential-cardano-content/content/video/cardano-at-consensus.md

 This year, Cardano will be there!

-We want to showcase our growth story to Consensus’ 15,000 attendees… and to the world.
+We want to showcase our growth story to Consensus’ 15,000 attendees and to the world.
 In addition to the Consensus show floor itself June 9th – June 12th, the Cardano Foundation and IO plan to start with an exclusive Cardano Community evening ahead of the main event.

 Hosted at the famous Palmer Center.